 Research isn’t restricted to science-related areas of study.
 Students in all majors can get involved in research in their programs.
 Whether students are collecting water samples from a river or conducting a survey of area residents to determine how they feel about a new city ordinance, students will get the experience they need to improve their research and analytical skills and to prepare themselves for their future careers or graduate education.

-Clinical Lab Science-Undergraduate student, Andrea Selsmer, conducted research to study the effects of improvised explosive device blasts and traumatic brain injuries in veterans returning from Iraq and Afghanistan.
-Selsmer's poster of her research was accepted at the Federal Interagency Conference on Traumatic Brain Injury in Washington D.C.
+Undergraduate student, Andrea Selmser, conducted research to study the effects of improvised explosive device blasts and traumatic brain injuries in veterans returning from Iraq and Afghanistan.
+Sel's poster of her research was accepted at the Federal Interagency Conference on Traumatic Brain Injury in Washington D.C.